Liamdev631/spieks/README.md

 jupyter notebook examples/test_ann2snn.ipynb
 ```

-We recommend substituting `ReLU` with `QCFS`. `QCFS` is a quantization-aware substitute designed to decrease inference latency in spiking networks.
+We recommend substituting `ReLU` with `QCFS`. `QCFS` is a quantization-aware substitute for `ReLU` designed to decrease inference latency in spiking networks.
 Modules may be substituted manually using `swap_layers`:

 ```python
 from spieks.network.converter import swap_layers